 With spring comes warmer temperatures and melting snow, which can lead to water pooling in different areas of your property.
 Water pooling in your yard or around your home’s foundation is an indicator of a drainage or grading issue that needs attention.
 This article discusses how to identify a water problem, the common causes, and the fixes you can try before hiring an excavation contractor.

 Water buildup in your yard can attract bugs and rodents, ruin the health of flowers, plants, and trees, and cause shifting under your home.
-Standing water around your home is the most worrisome because it can cause cracks in the foundation, water leaks, flooding, and mold.
-If you see any water buildup, it should be dealt with before it becomes a bigger problem, especially before rainy season.
+Standing water around your home is the most problematic because it can cause cracks in the foundation, water leaks, flooding, and mold.
+If you see any water buildup, it should be dealt with before it becomes a bigger problem, especially before the rainy season.